 A decision to add a fireplace to a home is not simple (or cheap).
-The first decision to be made is whether or not a masonry fireplace is warranted, or if a pre-fabricated, factory-built one is the right option.
+The first decision is to opt for a masonry fireplace, or a pre-fabricated one.
 When masons, architects and designers tackle this project, they are crafting a cornerstone of the home, integrating an architectural feature—or “megastructure” as our friend Ryan Skrak calls it—not just installing the less expensive “metal box” that may be more efficient, but certainly not as long lasting.

 “A lot of people put in a metal box, but they don’t last because the Lowcountry has such a high density of salt air,” says Skrak, Masonry Master and Fireplace Expert, who has been building fireplaces all over the Lowcountry and Coastal Empire, including St. Simons Island, Savannah, Bluffton, Spring Island, Charleston and Kiawah Island.
 “A lot of people are told that it’s stainless steel, but that’s stainless, not rust-proof.
 It’s going to rust and then fall apart.”

 “Fire pits and fireplaces are a great extension of your home.
 It promotes the beautiful idea of what we call ‘outdoor living,’ ” senior landscaper at Sunshine Hardscape, Landscape & Nursery explains.
-“Adding a fire pit or a fireplace to your yard also adds functionality and a focal point to your landscape, especially in the fall and winter months.”
+“Adding a fire pit or a fireplace to your yard also adds functionality and a focal point.”